 "How the Sausage is Made"

-1) Sellers and listing agents would be prohibited from advertising a buyer's agent co-op commission in the MLS (Multiple Listing Service) or any website that receives its data from the MLS
+1) Sellers and listing agents are prohibited from advertising a buyer's agent co-op commission in the MLS (Multiple Listing Service) or any website that receives its data from the MLS

 2) Buyer Agents are now required to have a Buyer Broker Agreement signed with a buyer that outlines compensation, duties and both party's rights and responsibilities...
 YES and NO...keep reading: